VietDucFCB/DS/project_nhom24/README.md

 Topic: House Price Prediction.
-The directory containing all files related to the project has been compressed into a zip file, which includes the following:
+The directory containing all files related to the project, which includes the following:

 1. data_crawled_batdongsan: Stores all text files after scraping raw data from each page on the website.
 2. codeCrawl.ipynb: A notebook containing the code used to scrape data from the website.